 LUSA Clubs will abide by their constitution, LUSA and Lincoln University Policy.
 Clubs must follow New Zealand Laws too.

 Grant funds are not to be used for alcohol without permission of the LUSA President/ Association Manager.

 On-campus catering can be organised through Lincoln Hospitality Ltd.

 No alcohol shall be brought onto, or consumed at any Club meeting, event, or activity on Campus unless arranged previously by Lincoln Hospitality Ltd.

 Wicked events and activities cost money, and we know from our experience of benders and bargains that students often don’t have much.
-We get that, so every year LUSA puts aside $20,000 for club grants.
+We get that, so every year LUSA puts aside some money for club grants.

 The purpose is to aid club activities by giving them the financial support needed to grow and succeed.

 You can apply for grants to support a particular project, such as purchasing equipment or running a trip.
 As the grant money is limited, it is important that clubs put a lot of thought into their application and seek outside funding when possible.

 Submit your grant application for any future event, activity or item, during term time.

 Allow up to three weeks processing time before receiving the money.